MaretaDagostino/Hyperweb-Testgame/README.md

 This explores features of a first-person multiplayer game using ...

-  * Godot 3.5 as game engine,
+  * Godot 3.5 as game engine and
-  * Blender 2.83+ to create assets,
   * glTF 2.0 as transmission format between Blender and Godot.

 To play the game, first start a server instance with the command line parameter "`--server`".